DIN EN ISO 898-2 / ASTM F606-2 / DIN EN ISO 3506-2: testing of nuts / washers

 During the test, the nut may not be unstripped or broken.
 After removing the load, it must be possible to manually move the nut on the test mandrel.
 It is permissible to loosen it using a tool, if the turning motion is limited to a half turn.

-As is the case for screws, hardness measurement to Vickers, Brinell or Rockwell is permitted.
+As is the case with screws and bolts, hardness measurement to Vickers, Brinell or Rockwell is permitted.
 The test to Vickers must be performed with a minimum force of 98 N (HV 10), and for Brinell testing must be performed with a degree of loading of 30, where D again indicates the ball diameter of the indenter in mm.

 Routinely the hardness test is carried out on the bearing surface of the nut.
 The mean value is then calculated from 3 measurements spaced 120° apart.